 When we ingest fulvic acid in small amounts, it promotes better gut health and absorption of trace minerals.
 If bound to trace minerals, as found in ionic fulvic mineral supplements, it has a unique ability to by-pass into cellular membranes, delivering these nutrients precisely to the parts of our cells that need them.
 This is a truly efficient way to boost one's nutrition!

-Last, but not least, fulvic acid also removes toxins specifically from our cells27, which helps them to live longer, function better and generate more energy.
+Last, but not least, fulvic acid promotes cellular detox27, which helps them to live longer, function better and generate more energy.
 This effect applies to our bodies as whole by default!

 Shilajit is arguably the best form of an ionic fulvic mineral supplement.
 It is a black resin made from millions of years of decomposing plant matter which is harvested from high altitudes in the Himalayas and at various other sites around the world.
 It has an ancient 3000+ year record of healing many chronic ailments28.

 Like Himalayan pink salt, it contains more than 84 trace minerals, however, the amounts in Shilajit are enough to make a difference to our lives.
-It can help to reverse mineral deficiencies, of which many people seem to have.
-Mineral deficiencies contribute to chronic lifestyle diseases by ultimately impairing the proper functioning of all cells in our bodies.
+It can help to reverse subclinical mineral deficiencies, of which many people seem to have.
+Mineral deficiencies contribute to complications later on in life by ultimately impairing the proper functioning of all cells in our bodies.

-Shilajit also contains a great source of fulvic acid, meaning that the minerals in it reach all your cells and detox your cells simultaneously!
+Shilajit also contains a great source of fulvic acid, meaning that the minerals in it reach all your cells and potentially detox them simultaneously!

 Furthermore, at the core of shilajit lies complexes of Dibenzo-Alpha-Pyrones (DBP) and carbon-6029, which work together to supply your mitochondria with a huge reservoir of electrons30.
 In other words, Shilajit gives you lots of energy!

-These DBP-carbon-60 molecules are also very potent antioxidants, sometimes removing more than 30 free radicals at a time directly from DNA and protecting them from damage.
+These DBP-carbon-60 molecules are also very potent antioxidants, sometimes removing more than 30 free radicals at a time directly from DNA, supporting their protection.